vandsh/vandsh.github.io/_posts/2020-03-19-kentico-bridge.md

      - Smaller file footprint: I didn't need all of the wrapper XML nodes.
  - Future plans?
      - Please feel free to hit me up if you like the tool but are having issues or would like to see any new features
+     - If you feel inclined to contribute, forks and pull requests are always welcomed.
      - One thing I have already kinda planned for is allowing for multi-site configs, allowing you to handle different sites all within one GUI.
      - I have also considered abstracting out the Kentico libraries and making this into a tool that could handle a raw database as well, time will tell.